Tosca tester

 One reliable way to have unit tests that take forever to run is to write unit tests that do things like write files to disk or pull information from databases.
 So avoid using external elements because it will slow down the test and also because when you do that, you’re not actually writing unit tests.
 Unit tests are targeted checks that isolate code and assert how it should behave.
 Check things like “if I pass 2 and 2 to the add(int, int) method, does it return 4?”.
 This is the scope of the unit test.

-Solution: Solution is easy.
-Don’t test databases, write to disk and so on, test only small parts of the code.
+Solution: Don’t test databases, write to disk and so on, test only small parts of the code.

 As you can see, unit testing can be very challenging.
 But component testing is always necessary at some level.
 That’s for sure.